 - You’ve got to try this easy, DIY Snow globe craft for kids

 - Super cute, count-to-10 Snowman Craft for Preschoolers

 Looking for snowman worksheets and educational snowman activity ideas?
-You will love these resources!
+You will love these alphabet and literacy resources!

 - Build-a-Snowman Winter CVC Words Activity

 - Build a Snowman with these Beginning Sounds Snowman Printable

 - Snowman Word Family Spinners Winter Activities for Kindergarten